| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | Distortion Meter | Sound Card Manager |

 The second advantage is the interface between the sound card and your radio, is as simple as an isolation transformer between the sound card and the Microphone input on your radio.
 (See here for a sample) , optionally a cable from the speaker output to the Line In on the sound card, and cabling a Microphone to the Mic In on the sound card. (or a USB microphone)

-One disadvantage is that the "Rig Interface" mode of the software is not available, although many users will not find this is a problem.
-Version 3.1.0 and later, will support the "Rig Interface" mode correctly when keyed from an external CAT program.
+One disadvantage is that the "Rig Interface" or "TxRx" mode of the software is not available when keying the radio directly, although many users will not find this is a problem.

 The Elecraft radio's have a built in sound card audio "In" on the back of the radio and a Line out.
 Most other radios have a fixed receive audio out on one the Auxiliary connections on the back of the radio.
-See here for Icom 7200 and 7600 radios...
+See here for the new USB audio ready Icom radios...

 If your radio is not listed, please email us with the type of radio and we will do our best to add the radio to the list of supported radios.
 One requirement to support the radio, is the radios CAT commands must support an option to ask the radio if its in the transmit or receive mode for the CW I'der to be operative.